 Other Youth Activities

 We enjoy supporting this district project which recognises and rewards Primary School age children for acts of good citizenship.
+We have also introduce a Rotary Sports Stars award to recognise those demonstrating good sportsmanship.
 We work with local primary head teachers who nominate pupils for the award.
 The children are then rewarded with certificates, badges and optionally a monetary token.
 More details and information for teachers can be found at http://rotary1070.org/youth/rotary-stars/

 One of the key areas of focus for Rotary is that of peace and conflict resolution.
 With our Rotary Foundation and Youth Service teams working together we are developing a project to support the establishment of peace gardens and peace poles in primary schools.
 The purpose is to provide an area where pupils, staff, parents and visitors can ‘chill out’ and think about what the word Peace means to them.
 Each Peace Pole carries messages of peace in a number of different languages.
 Do get in touch if you would like to find out more about this initiative.